- £426 per week

-The marvellous beach at Trebarwith Strand is just a 20 minute drive away and Boscastle, Tintagel, Padstow and Bude are all within easy reach.
+The marvellous beach at Trebarwith Strand, Boscastle and Tintagel are all within 15 minutes’ drive away.
 The area is fantastic for walking with rural walks from the doorstep, stunning coastal views from the South West Coast Path and the chance to climb Brown Willy the highest point in Cornwall on Bodmin Moor.
 A short distance away you can cycle the Camel Trail or join the National Cycle Network which passes just down the lane.

 Kingfisher Lodge is an extremely stylish holiday property.
 The main living space is open-plan with a comfortable seating area and French doors leading on to the sunny patio.
 The dining area leads through on to an elegant kitchen with fully-fitted appliances.
 A ground floor double bedroom and spacious wet room makes this ideal for less mobile visitors and the wide level entrance is ideal for wheelchair access.
 The first floor has lots of character with exposed oak beams, vaulted ceilings and VELUX windows to let the day flood in.

 Kitchen/Dining/Living Room: Electric oven and hob, microwave, fridge/freezer, washer/dryer, dishwasher, dining table and leather chairs for 6.
 Living Area: Two sofas, coffee table, TV/DVD player, Radio/CD player with iPod docking station, French doors leading out to patio area and open garden space.